hakanayaz/PIRQ_Draft/Module 1/More_Example/C_C++/README.md

-# More Example
+# Another C/C++ Example

-In this tutorial we will focus on the Newton Raphson algorithm written in C++ and create IR for the algorithm.
+In this tutorial, we will focus on the Newton-Raphson algorithm written in C++ and create IR for the algorithm.

-Newton Raphson code for C++ is given below:
+The sample code for the Newton-Raphson algorithm, written in C++, is given below:

 ```c
 #include<stdlib.h>